yiisoft/yii2-queue/docs/guide/worker.md

 # To stop all running workers
 systemctl stop "yii-queue@*"

-# To start two workers at boot
+# To start two workers at system boot
 systemctl enable yii-queue@1 yii-queue@2
 ```

-To learn all features of systemd, see systemd documentation.
+To learn all features of systemd, check its documentation.

 Cron
 ----